 Indicator Report - Breast Cancer - Mammography

-There is consensus that women aged 40 or older should undergo routine screening with mammography at least every two years.
-The American Cancer Society recommends that women aged 40 or older have an annual mammogram, while the National Cancer Institute, the U.S. Preventive Services Task Force, and the U.S. Department of Health and Human Services recommend that women 40 years or older undergo mammography every one to two years (9, 10, 11).
-Women who are at higher than average risk of breast cancer should seek expert medical advice about whether they should begin screening before age 40 and the frequency of that screening (10).
+The U.S. Preventive Services Task Force recommends that women 50-74 years of age undergo mammography every one to two years, while the American Cancer Society recommends that women aged 40 or older have an annual mammogram.
+Women who are at higher than average risk of breast cancer should seek expert medical advice about whether they should begin screening before age 40 and the frequency of that screening.

 Data NotesAge-adjusted to the U.S. 2000 standard population.

 Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.

 DefinitionThe proportion of women 40 years or older who reported having a mammogram in the last two years.

 How We Calculated the Rates